tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/03_subset_data.rst

 When using the column names, row labels or a condition expression, use the ``loc`` operator in front of the selection brackets ``[]``.
-For both the part before and after the comma, you can use a single label, a list of labels, a slice of labels, a conditional expression or a colon. using a colon specificies you want to select all rows or columns.
+For both the part before and after the comma, you can use a single label, a list of labels, a slice of labels, a conditional expression or a colon.
+Using a colon specificies you want to select all rows or columns.

 .. raw:: html